DEXEOS/dexeos-api-public/README.md

 To prevent abuse of the API please note too many requests per second to the API will result in IP address getting blocked temporarily.

+## DEXEOS embed trade API
+If you want to embed DEXEOS trade page in your own dapp, use [DEXEOS embed trade API](https://github.com/DEXEOS/dexeos-embed-trade).

 ## Keywords

 - ``<code>`` means contract name e.g ``eosio.token``